-- Guidelines for Setting Up and Conducting Oral Examinations for MPhil and PhD Candidates;
+- Guidelines for Setting Up and Conducting Oral Examinations for PhD and MPhil Candidates;

-- Guidelines on the Appointment of TEC Chair; and
+- Guidelines on the Appointment of TEC Chairperson; and

 - Guidelines on Handling Appeal from a Student whose Candidature is Terminated by the Faculty within the Probationary Period.